First Communion Articles

 perfect in her beautiful dress, donít forget that she still is just a little

 girl who wants to have fun at her own Communion party.
-Itís better Plan activities both kids and
+Itís better to Plan activities both kids and

 adults will enjoy at the party.
 Face painting, dancing, playing some fun family

 games like Pin the Tail and Bible trivia games, even hiring either a clown or a